tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 ### 3.2.
 Random Forest Classifier

 ![Random Forest Classification Analysis](https://github.com/tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/blob/main/Random_Forest_Predictions.png)
+_Figure 4.
+Random forest predictive model_

 While correlation analysis is useful for identifying linear relationships, it does not capture complex, non-linear interactions between features.
-To better understand which factors contribute most to student stress, we used a Random Forest Classifier — a powerful machine learning algorithm based on an ensemble of decision trees.
+To better understand which factors contribute most to student stress, we used a Random Forest Classifier a machine learning algorithm based on an ensemble of decision trees.
 Key points about Random Forest:
                        -It combines multiple decision trees to reduce overfitting and improve prediction accuracy.
                        -Each tree “votes” on the stress level, and the final prediction is determined by majority voting.